arobson/rabbot/README.md

 ## Sending & Receiving Messages

+### Publish
+The publish call returns a promise that is only resolved once the broker has accepted responsibility for the message (see [Publisher Acknowledgments](https://www.rabbitmq.com/confirms.html) for more details).
+In the rare event that the broker rejects the message, the promise will be rejected.
+More commonly, the connection to the broker could be lost before the message is confirmed and you end up with a message in "limbo".
+Wascally keeps a list of unconfirmed messages that have been published _in memory only_.
+Once a connection is re-established and the topology is in place, Wascally will prioritize re-sending these messages before sending anything else.

+In the event of a disconnect, all publish promises that have not been resolved are rejected. __This behavior is a problematic over-simplification and subject to change in a future release.__

 ### publish( exchangeName, options, [connectionName] )
 This syntax uses an options object rather than arguments, here's an example showing all of the available properties: